Succession Planning: Passing Along Ownership of Your Business

 •Conversions allow for many different financing options during transition.

-•Employee ownership protects jobs by keeping businesses open when owner-ship transitions occurs.
-And selling to your employee ensures your legacy and community impacts continue on.
+•Employee ownership protects jobs by keeping businesses open when ownership transition occurs.
+Selling to your employee ensures your legacy and community impacts continue on.